-- 5. Second repeat: Subject to the condition above, a violation for a previous repeat citation can be issued with a corresponding increase penalty. - 6.
+- 4. Alleged Violation Description Language: The repeat AVD shall include the following language: "The employer was previously cited for a violation of this occupational safety and health standard or its equivalent contained in IL OSHA inspection number, citation and was affirmed as a final order on (date), with respect to a workplace/worksite located at." - 5.
+Second repeat: Subject to the condition above, a violation for a previous repeat citation can be issued with a corresponding penalty. - 6.
 Regional Enforcement Manager Responsibilities: The Regional Enforcement Manager shall verify that repeat violation recommended by an inspector meets the criteria as described in this section.
-The REM must also ensure the case file includes copies of documents from the original inspection that provides the basis for the repeat violation and shows the final order date. - F. Failure to Abate Violations: A failure to abate violation exists when a cited hazardous condition, practice or non-complying equipment has not been brought into compliance (i.e., the violation is continuously present), the final abatement date has passed, and the non-compliance is confirmed by a follow-up inspection.
+The REM must also ensure the case file includes copies of documents from the original inspection that provides the basis for the repeat violation and shows the final order date. - F. Failure to Abate Violations: A failure to abate violation exists when a cited hazardous condition, practice, or non-complying equipment has not been brought into compliance (i.e., the violation is continuously present), the final abatement date has passed, and the non-compliance is confirmed by a follow-up inspection.
 See chapter 3 for more information. - G. Multiple Standards, Same Violative Condition: In rare cases, the same factual situation can present a possible violation of more than one standard.
 Only one penalty shall be proposed for the violative condition.
 An additional violation of another standard shall not be added if compliance with the original cited standard violation effectively eliminates the hazard.